 What makes the Curiosity® cat bait different?

-The Curiosity® bait for feral cats comprises a small meat-based sausage containing a small hard plastic pellet encapsulating the toxin.
+The Curiosity® bait for feral cats comprises a small meat-based sausage containing a small hard plastic pellet encapsulating a humane toxin.
 Cats do not have molar teeth and do not chew their food so they will reliably swallow portions of the sausage including the pellet.
 Most of our native animals nibble and chew their food so will reject the pellet.
-The pellet is designed to dissolve in the cat’s stomach and deliver a rapid dose of a humane toxin.
+The pellet is designed to dissolve in the cat’s stomach and deliver a rapid dose of the toxin.

 Development and potential distribution of Curiosity®